SoK: Critical Evaluation of Quantum Machine Learning for Adversarial Robustness: Preliminaries

-QMLP is a hybrid quantum-classical model for supervised learning that integrates PQC within a classical workflow~\cite{biamonte2017quantum}.
+\paragraphS{Quantum Multilayer Perceptron (QMLP)} QMLP is a hybrid quantum-classical model for supervised learning that integrates PQC within a classical workflow~\cite{biamonte2017quantum}.
 Classical inputs \( \mathbf{x} \in \mathbb{R}^d \) are first encoded into quantum states using either \emph{angle encoding} or \emph{amplitude encoding}.
 To enhance representational robustness, same features can be re-encoded across layers through re-uploading, analogous to stacking layers in classical neural networks.
 Following embedding, the state passes through variational layers with trainable single-qubit rotations and \texttt{CRX} entangling gates.
 The quantum output is measured via Pauli-\( Z \) expectation values producing a real-valued vector \( \mathbf{z} \in \mathbb{R}^n \) that serves as input to classical fully connected layer.
 The model is trained end-to-end using gradient-based optimization in a hybrid quantum-classical loop.